carols10cents/rust.tmbundle/README.md

 # Rust TextMate2 Bundle

-A TextMate Bundle for the Rust programming langauage.
+A TextMate Bundle for the Rust programming language.

 ## Installation